-The results of the search were received in September of 2020 and indicated 14 cultural resources studies have been conducted within a 0.25-mile radius of APE.
+The results of the search were received in September of 2020 and indicated 14 cultural resources studies have been conducted within a 0.25-mile radius of the APE.
 Due to the sensitivity of these sites, their precise locations will not be disclosed in this document.
 However, any potential impacts will be assessed and documented.

-The FAA, as lead agency on the NEPA EA being prepared for the Proposed Project, consulted verbally with California State Historic Preservation Office (SHPO) representative on March 15, 2024.
+The FAA, as lead agency on the NEPA EA being prepared for the Proposed Project, consulted verbally with California State Historic Preservation Office (SHPO) representative on March 15 May 20, 2024.
 The FAA described the Proposed Project, the APE, and the results of the CHRIS records search.
 The FAA is currently coordinating with the SHPO to deliver necessary materials.
-The Draft Initial Study will be updated to include any determinations resulting from coordination with the SHPO.